 9. Carry professional liability insurance.
 This is a must.
 It’s too easy for a client to claim that your services were the cause of his or her financial loss.
 Professional liability insurance covers your legal defense, lost revenue, court settlements, and other expenses specified in your policy, and gives you peace of mind.

-To give your professional practice the ultimate protection, see the experts at Heffernan’s Professional Practice Insurance Brokers (HPPIB).
+To give your professional practice the ultimate protection, get in touch with us!
 We’ve been serving architects and engineers for over 25 years, so we can provide a custom tailored insurance program to meet your needs and protect your profits.